annobek/ortholog-methods-evaluation/bachelor_readme.md

 On the server, the scripts are located in `/storage/EasyVectorOmics/busco/methods/`, and during the analysis they were executed relative to that location.
-In the repository, they are stored in the `buscomp_scripts/` directory for display purposes only.

 The results are located in:
 `/storage/EasyVectorOmics/busco/results/`